clarissalabrum/math4610-1/README.md

 # Math 4610 Fundamentals of Computational Mathematics

+## Welcome

+This site provides links to materials used in teaching a single one semester course in the Department of Mathematics and Statistics at Utah State University (USU).
+The course, Math 4610 Fundamentals of Numerical Analysis is a course for computational mathematicians, computer scientists, engineers, and some business majors - for example economics majors.
+The course is intended to give students in computational areas a starting point for implementation of algorithms, development of reusable computer codes, and information on how to get started with parallel computing platform (e.g, multicore programming, graphics processing units, threads in Java, and other topics.

 ## Development of Math 4610

 This course was developed by [Joe Koebbe](http://www.math.usu.edu/~koebbe) at